Enhancing Virtual Try-On with Synthetic Pairs and Error-Aware Noise Scheduling: Conclusion

-This paper proposed an approach that addresses two shortcomings of prior work on virtual try-on.
+This paper addresses two shortcomings of prior work on virtual try-on.
 First, we address the limited data availability by introducing a human-to-garment model that generates (human, synthetic garment) pairs from a single image of a clothed individual.
 Second, we propose a refinement model \Ours{} that surgically targets localized generation errors from the output of a prior model. \Ours{} improves the low-quality region of an initially generated image based on a spatially-varying noise schedule that targets known artifacts.
-Experiments on two benchmark datasets demonstrate that our synthetic data augmentation improves the performance of existing methods and that \Ours{} enhances the quality of the images generated by prior models.
+Experiments on two benchmark datasets demonstrate that our synthetic data augmentation improves the performance of prior work and that \Ours{} enhances the overall image quality.

+\textbf{Acknowledgments} This material is based upon work supported, in part, by DARPA under agreement number HR00112020054 and the National Science Foundation under Grant No.\ DBI-2134696.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the supporting agencies.

 {

 }